ulfschneider/sort-table/README.md

 ## Usage

-Download [`sotable-min.js`](https://raw.githubusercontent.com/ulfschneider/sotable/master/sotable-min.js) from GitHub and put that file into your HTML page.
+Download [`sotable-min.js`](https://raw.githubusercontent.com/ulfschneider/sotable/master/sotable-min.js) from GitHub and put that file into the `<head>` of your HTML page.
 Example:

 HTML to embed `sotable-min.js` into a web page.